Moryana: In folklore

-It was also believed that Moryana and her sisters were waiting for the ships at the coastal cliffs, and, rising from the waves, rocked them so that they were wrecked.
+In beliefs where the moryany are a family of spirits, they were also described as maidens of enormous stature.
+They were active during storms, waiting for the ships at the coastal cliffs, and, rising from the waves, rocked them so that they were wrecked.
 Sometimes they attacked people, and the only way to avoid the attack of the sea vodyanitsy was to pull out as much of their sea foam-like hair as possible.
+Vladimir Dal mentioned moryany together with the ognyany (lit. "the fiery ones") and vetryany (lit. "the windy ones"); other sources include the zemlyany (lit. "the earthen ones") along them, which indicates a connection with the elementals of the European tradition.